 A classic martini is made with dry gin, dry vermouth, ice, and olives.
-Contrary to what James Bond preferred, to make the classic martini, always stir it instead of shaking and strain it into a chilled martini glass.
+A perfect martini adds sweet vermouth and a citrus twist for garish.
+Contrary to what James Bond preferred, to make a classic or a perfect martini, always stir it instead of shaking and strain it into a chilled martini glass.

 Required Equipment and Ingredients to Make a Classic Martini

 To make a classic martini, you'll need the following equipment and ingredients.

 Recipes for a classic martini vary based on how dry the drinker prefers it.
 Some martinis are so dry they have just a hint of vermouth or, in the case of Winston Churchill, straight chilled gin.
 For a wetter martini, you can add more vermouth.
 This recipe makes one classic martini cocktail.